iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

   * File : [8-24_hours.c](./8-24_hours.c)
     * Required : A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

-💡*Fun Fact : A great memorable quote from the 24, Day 1 show by Jack Bauer: "I'm federal agent Jack Bauer.
+> 💡*Fun Fact : A great memorable quote from the 24, Day 1 show by Jack Bauer: "I'm federal agent Jack Bauer.
 This is the longest day of my life."*
-  <br><br>

 * **9. Learn your times table**
   * File : [9-times_table.c](./9-times_table.c)